arminstr/ros_scenario_simulation/README.md

 # ROS Scenario Simulation

-This project is designed to test the openplanner algorithms, based on "common road" [ref] and "openScenario"[ref] files.
+This project is designed to test the openplanner algorithms, based on "common road" [1] and "openScenario"[2] files.

 ## Scenarios
 Currently the folowing scenarios are provided: